Mohamed-Salama10/BE1_ecommRender/README.md

 ## Overview

 This repository contains the backend Resapis for an e-commerce website.
-It includes features such as authentication, user verification, image uploading, and other basic backend properties.
+It includes features such as authentication, user verification, image uploading, and other backend properties.